Carpetbagger: World War II

-During World War II, the U.S. Office of Strategic Services surreptitiously supplied necessary tools and material to resistance groups in Europe.
+During World War II, the U.S. Office of Strategic Services surreptitiously supplied necessary tools and materials to resistance groups in Europe.
 The OSS called this effort Operation Carpetbagger.
 The modified B-24 aircraft used for the night-time missions were referred to as "carpetbaggers".
-(Among other special features, they were painted a non-glossy black to make them less visible to searchlights.)
+(Among other special features, they were painted a glossy black to make them less visible to searchlights.)
 Between January and September 1944, Operation Carpetbagger operated 1,860 sorties between RAF Harrington, England, and various points in occupied Europe.
 British Agents used this "noise" as cover for their use of Carpetbagger for the nominated Agent who was carrying monies [authentic and counterfeit] to the Underground/Resistance.

 Australia

 In Australia, "carpetbagger" may refer to unscrupulous dealers and business managers in indigenous Australian art.

 The term was also used by John Fahey, a former Premier of New South Wales and federal Liberal finance minister, in the context of shoddy "tradespeople" who travelled to Queensland to take advantage of victims following the 2010–2011 Queensland floods.